Suzuki Ertiga: Indonesia

 The XL7 was launched in Indonesia on 15 February 2020, it is available in three trim levels: Zeta, Beta and Alpha, with either a 5-speed manual or a 4-speed automatic.

 The facelifted XL7 was launched on 15 June 2023, with the same trim levels from the pre-facelift model.
-A K15B 1.5-litre petrol MHEV engine (marketed as "'Smart Hybrid"') became standard on the Beta and Alpha trim levels, while the Zeta trim still uses the K15B 1.5-litre petrol engine, all trim levels have the option between a manual or an automatic.
+A K15B 1.5-litre petrol MHEV engine (marketed as "'Smart Hybrid"') became standard on the Beta and Alpha trim levels, while the Zeta trim still uses the K15B 1.5-litre petrol engine, all trim levels have the option between a manual or an automatic transmission.
 In September 2025, the Alpha Kuro variant was added to the line-up as the flagship variant, features black exterior accents.

+The second facelift was unveiled in Indonesia on 1 July 2026, with the same trim levels from the 2023 facelift model.
+The changes focus on a redesigned front fascia.
+The Alpha trim received a black accent exterior which is a reference to the Alpha Kuro trim, which was discontinued before the introduction of the second facelift model.
+There are no changes in terms of technical aspects, either engine or transmission.

 Mexico

 The XL7 was launched in Mexico on 8 October 2020 as the Ertiga XL7, comes in a sole GLX trim, paired only with a 4-speed automatic.
 The Ertiga XL7 for the Mexican market is imported from Indonesia.